UC Women's Initiative for Professional Development (UC WI)

 • Demonstrated potential for advancement

-• Is a woman-identified professional or supports woman-identified professionals and seeks to learn concepts that improve their effectiveness at work and hear about the career journeys of established UC leaders
+• Is seeking to learn concepts that improve their effectiveness at work and hear about the career journeys of established UC leaders

 • Represents different functions and departments of our campus